 As we headed north of Highway 2 we were struck by the wide open space and the brilliant blue sky.
-The green rolling hills bring to mind the opening sequence of ‘Little House on the Prairie.’
-The trees get more sparse, and farmsteads flash by less frequently.
+The green rolling hills brought to mind the opening sequence of ‘Little House on the Prairie.’
+The trees got more sparse, and farmsteads flashed by less frequently.
 Sometimes it gets quiet in the car on drives like this.
 Conversation slows, and one of us turns down the radio in an almost involuntary reflex — unconscious appreciation for some rare silence in an increasingly noisy age.
-Traffic diminishes and Terry reminds me we’ve entered waving country — when a rare truck passes, the driver lifts one hand and waves.
+As we traveled further into the countryside, traffic diminished and Terry reminded me we’d entered waving country — when a rare truck passed, the driver lifted one hand and waved.

 Just when we thought we’d driven through a time portal to the 1800’s, a wind farm appeared over the horizon and dozens of turbines with giant white blades spun lazily in the prairie wind.
 We traveled a few dozen miles and arrived at our turn — from a paved two lane highway to a hard-packed, chalky dirt road.
 We were only able to drive a few hundred feet before we were forced to get out and walk due to deep potholes with puddles at the bottom.
 We had arrived at Nanson.

 Today, only four homes and a few scattered garages and outbuildings remain of the town that was once Nanson.
 Incredibly, there was not a powerline or telephone pole to be seen.
 The only sign that people once inhabited the place was the crumbling remains of family homes, all arranged in a line on the west side of the road.